ingresso-group/slate/source/includes/_availability.md

 tickets will still be available to purchase at some future time.
 Tickets are only guaranteed to be held after you [reserve tickets](#reserve).

+<aside class="notice">Ingresso offer an interactive seat map widget called [Feather](https://github.com/ingresso-group/feather-demo) that can be embedded in your website, saving you development effort.</aside>

 We have a single availability resource that will return best available seating by default.
 This resource is described first and is important to read.
 We then describe [optional parameters](#optional-parameters) that can be passed to request